Walk on top of the world

 Step out of your cabin or lodge into your own outdoor playground.

-Immerse yourselves in our animal kingdom; help look after the goats and chickens, lead the ponies in and out of their field, give the shetlands pamper parties of their own or join in our children’s riding and pony care lessons.
+Immerse yourselves in our animal kingdom; help look after the goats and chickens, lead the ponies in and out of their field or give the shetlands pamper parties of their own.

 Find the den on the edge of the forest or camp out in a Bear Grylls hammock (if you’re not afraid of the owls), discover the wildlife, climb trees, play hide and seek.
 Take a scavenger hunt into the woods, catch butterflies, walk to the river and paddle.
 Find the village recreation ground – it’s awesome – lots of climbing frames, an aerial runway and rustic challenges to conquer.